Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Introduction

 \item As one minor contribution, we implement one basic pipeline to verify the effectiveness of the proposed self-supervised learning strategy.
 It contains one encoder with the learnable aggregation function and one instance-adaptive decoder, to learn from the mixed point cloud and conduct the disentanglement.

 \item Albeit simple, experimental results on two benchmarks, \ie, ModelNet-40~\cite{wu20153d} and ShapeNet-Part~\cite{yi2016scalable}, show that the self-supervised learning model can effectively and efficiently improve the accuracy of classification and segmentation tasks by the pre-training and fine-tuning paradigm.
 Self-supervised learning on the point cloud also can reduce the network dependence on labeled data.
-We hope this work could pave the way for future works in this field. \end{itemize}